rafaelsoares1984/customer/README.md

           `export JAVA_HOME=/opt/java` <br>
           `export PATH=/opt/java/bin:$PATH` <br>

-   -  Create script for automatic proccess on deploy <br>
+   -  Create script for automatic proccess of deploy <br>

         Script to copy war file to a /var/lib/tomcat7/webapps or other folder speficiqued in configuration.